TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 12/1 Samuel 12.16.md

 ---

-Now therefore stand still and see this great thing, which Jehovah will do before your eyes.
+"Now therefore stand still and see this great thing, which Yahweh will do before your eyes.